-Montpelier Hill, better known as The Hellfire Club to Dubliners, is a lovely place for a weekend walk.
-It has a variety of short forest trails and provides wonderful views of the city from the south-west.
-On the weekends you can find it busy with urbanites escaping the city and dogs running free.
-At the top sits a large hunting lodge where, if the stories are to be believed, some very strange things have happened.
+Montpelier Hill, better known as The Hellfire Club to Dubliners, is a lovely place for a walk.
+It has a variety of short forest trails and provides wonderful views of the city from the southwest.

 On the weekends, you’ll find it busy with urbanites escaping the city and dogs running free.
 At the top sits a large hunting lodge where, if the stories are to be believed, some very ominous events have taken place.

 From ancient burial site to satanic meeting place